How Borderline Personality Disorder Can Affect A Person's Relationships With Others

 • An unstable sense of self, as well as unclear goals and values.
 Individuals with BPD may experience self-hatred.
 They tend to change jobs, friends, intimate partners, goals, and religions often.

-• Impulsive behaviors, including risk-taking.
+• Impulsive behaviors, including risk-taking or disregarding medical advice.
 Folks with BPD may quit a good job or end a positive relationship on a whim.
 Risky behaviors may include unprotected sex, excessive shopping, binge eating or drinking, and drug abuse.
 These behaviors tend to have a negative long-term impact on the individual and their loved ones.

 • A prolonged feeling of emptiness.
 This feeling is sometimes accompanied by a feeling of worthlessness.